 The body is a pink to reddish color and some specimens have a large number of small white spots.
 They have yellow blotches and the fins are yellow.
 They grow up to 8cm in length but most specimens are around 6cm in length.

 IN THE WILD

 The yellow spotted scorpionfish is found across the Indian ocean and in the west Pacific.
 They inhabit coral reefs from a depth of 2 to 30 meters.
-Surge areas of the reef that provide them with passing prey are their favorite spots as they are provided with passing prey.
+Surge areas of the reef that provide them with passing prey are their favorite spots.

 The yellow spotted scorpionfish are nocturnal feeders , feeding mainly on small fishes, crustaceans and other planktonic organisms.
 If they are watched at night they make short darts forward to capture prey and seldom move in the open to avoid predation.

-Scorpionfish are oviparous with females producing eggs that when fertilized, are released and float near the surface.
+Scorpionfish are oviparous with females producing eggs.
+When these are fertilized, they are released and float near the surface.
 Little else is known about yellow spotted scorpionfish reproduction.
 They are often seen in small groups of three to four in spring.
 This could be mating behavior.

-The yellow spotted scorpionfish is not commonly kept in aquariums.
+The yellow spotted scorpionfish are not commonly kept in aquariums.
 They are reclusive by nature and spend the daylight hours hiding.
-However they can easily be fed with live shrimp initially and then later take to being stick fed.
+However they can easily be fed with live shrimp initially.
+Usually they will take to being stick fed.
 Because they are smaller than the average scorpionfish, medium size fishes cannot fit in their mouth.
 They can therefore safely be kept in a tank with medium size fishes.